Modernism and Its Texts

 David Chinitz, Loyola University Chicago, Co-editor of The Complete Prose of T.S.
 Eliot.
 Volume 6: The War Years, 1940 – 46.
 “What is Overannotation?”

 Graduate Students, Hans Walter Gabler, University of Munich

 1.45–4.00pm Virginia Woolf (coffee available throughout)

-Dinner for speakers
+Dinner for speakers and respondents